 6. Rollback to an older version of Instagram

 Finally, if none of the previous steps worked for you, the only remaining troubleshooting step that comes to mind concerns rolling back the app to an older iteration via an APK.
-We explain the whole procedure in the article you can find here.

 Chances are that the current version (the latest one is the only one available in the Store) is broken and going back to an older version should address the problem.

 You can also report Instagram keeps crashing to Instagram Support.
 Send them a report and maybe they’ll look into it and fix it.